inkyant/website-personal/src/content/PersonalWebsite.md

 # Short Text

-Created this website in gatsby using React with no UI libraries.
+Created this website in gatsby using React, creating all the UI effects myself.

 # Full Text